boonchu/Cheflabs/README.md

 ##### How to setup lab

 * cheapest solution is virtualbox application to host your virtual VM.
-* I setup through cobbler kickstart [cobbler](http://www.cobblerd.org/)
+* setup through cobbler kickstart [cobbler](http://www.cobblerd.org/).
-* I like cobbler since it launched from day one I support and ask people from training or forum how I can provision OS on my nodes farm.
+* setup my own DNS to cache all local host names.
+* simply protects by firewalld (iptables) from host side.
+* use Chef DK to provision production simulation.

 ##### How to use
 * sudo chef-apply [recipe]